 Consideration will be given to extending credit through Lifelong Learning based on work/life experience.
-If you are interested and possess five or more years of experience, contact the Online and Continuing Education Dean for further information.
-The cost of courses waived via Lifelong Learning is equal to one-third the tuition of the course being waived.
-Associate degree-seeking students can earn a maximum of nine credits.
-Bachelor degree-seeking students can earn a maximum of eighteen credits.
+If you are interested and possess five or more years of experience, contact the Dean of Graduate & Professional Studies for further information.

 Standardized Testing After Admission